calvinmccarter/SmallDataBenchmarks/README.md

 It uses a subset of this dataset: UCI++, a huge collection of preprocessed datasets for supervised classification problems in ARFF format
 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.13748.svg)](http://dx.doi.org/10.5281/zenodo.13748)

-Note that UCI++ reuses the same data in different configurations.
+Note that UCI++ reuses the same data in different configurations and often you can't tell what's a categorical feature.